Timeline of the Yemeni revolution (January – 2 June 2011)

 The following is a timeline of the 2011 Yemeni revolution from January to 2 June 2011.
 The Yemeni revolution was a series of major protests, political tensions, and armed clashes taking place in Yemen, which began in January 2011, influenced by concurrent protests in the region.
 Hundreds of protesters, members of armed groups, army soldiers and security personnel were killed, and many more injured, in the largest protests to take place in the South Arabian country for decades.

-This section of the timeline includes the inception of the protest movement in January 2011 and its growth into a full-fledged uprising over the next several months, with the opposition occupying parts of the capital of Sana'a and Ta'izz in protest against the government of President Ali Abdullah Saleh and in solidarity with Egyptian protesters.
-By the end of May and the beginning of June, attempts by the regional Gulf Co-operation Council to mediate an end to the crisis had broken down, and tribal fighters clashed openly with government security forces in the streets of Sana'a, bringing the country to the brink of a civil war.
+This section of the timeline includes the inception of the protest movement in January 2011 and its growth into a full-fledged uprising over the next several months, with the opposition occupying parts of the capital of Sanaa and Taiz in protest against the government of President Ali Abdullah Saleh and in solidarity with Egyptian protesters.
+By the end of May and the beginning of June, attempts by the regional Gulf Co-operation Council to mediate an end to the crisis had broken down, and tribal fighters clashed openly with government security forces in the streets of Sanaa, bringing the country to the brink of a civil war.